8 Comments

 Looking forward to reading it

-JIM ALLEN's avatar
+JIM M. ALLEN's avatar

 Well.
 Me thoroughly enjoyed this episode and, as usual, the fun bits o' media you add for embellishment and elucidation.
 Just finished listening to the audiobook version of PRONOUN TROUBLE which is another triumph in the McWhorter canon!